 The hospital expenses cash benefit is paid out in full once a diagnosis of cancer has been made and, for example, can be used towards hospital car parking.
+You will continue to receive this benefit annually whilst you are undergoing active treatment of cancer.
 Please see the benefits table on page 7 for more information.